-Fundamental Freedoms and Direct Taxation

-- The Fundamental Freedoms - are directly applicable in the Member States, - confer rights to individuals and companies, - take precedence over domestic legislation to the extent of any inconsistency, - and not only operate "negatively" by superseding national law, but also "positively" by granting taxpayers benefits denied to them in breach of Community law

-Infringement - The Test Used by the European Court of Justice

-- Personal and Territorial Scope?

-- Discrimination (and Restriction)?

-- Justification and Proportionality?
+- Fundamental Freedoms and Direct Taxation - The Fundamental Freedoms - are directly applicable in the Member States, - confer rights to individuals and companies, - take precedence over domestic legislation to the extent of any inconsistency, - and not only operate "negatively" by superseding national law, but also "positively" by granting taxpayers benefits denied to them in breach of Community law - Infringement The Test Used by the European Court of Justice - Personal and Territorial Scope? - Discrimination (and Restriction)? - Justification and Proportionality? - Impact procedural issues of EU law application in practice - ECJ and Domestic Courts - Acte Clair - "Retroactivity" and Domestic Procedural Law

-Impact

-- ECJ and Domestic Courts

-- Acte Clair

-- "Retroactivity" and Domestic Procedural Law